 Now bring to mind someone who you do not like.
 Someone with whom you disagree or think is evil.
 Someone who has wronged you or hurt you.
 Someone you might call your “enemy.” (pause for silent reflection)

 Know that Jesus did not ignore sin or evil behavior.
+When horrible things happen, Jesus does not turn a blind eye to such things.
 Nor did Martin Luther King Jr. brush aside the wrongdoing that he saw his enemies doing.
-Seeing through the eyes of Jesus does not mean disregarding sin, but it means recognizing that the sinner is defined by something greater than their sins.
-Each sinner is defined by the love of God that created them.
-By loving them for who they were created to be rather than hating and judging them for their wrong actions, we remind them of the love of God that is at the very center of their being.
+Seeing through the eyes of Jesus does not mean disregarding sin; it means recognizing that we are called to transformation, and transformation at our own pace.
+Each child of God is defined by the love of God that created them; that includes you.
+Yes, you.
+By loving yourself for who you were created to be rather than hating and judging your feelings, or your path toward forgiveness, you remember the inner gift from God: the gift of compassion. (pause for silent reflection)

 Duration: 15-20 minutes

-2. Were you able to see your “enemy” through Jesus’ eyes or was that too challenging?
-If not, know that praying for the desire to see your enemies this way is a transformative prayer itself.
+- Were you able to see your “enemy” through Jesus’ eyes or was that too challenging?
+If not, were you able to have compassion on yourself?
+That practice stirs us towards deeper transformation, which will eventually impact how we see others.